 - The Cheese Shop is now offering “Victory Cheese” boxes to help support the American artisan cheese industry.

 If you do something similar, you may need to rethink your overall brand and whether it confuses customers and prospects.
 If your brand is confusing, careful branding or rebranding can help you tell a better story about the range of products you carry and about your business.

-The gift shop Revolutionary Concord, like many businesses, had to close their doors to the public during early pandemic lock-downs.
-In order to keep her store afloat, owner Marie introduced the following changes:
+The gift shop Revolutionary Concord, like many businesses, had to close its doors to the public during early pandemic lock-downs.
+To keep her store afloat, owner Marie introduced the following changes:

 - Marie added a “no-touch” pick-up service and delivery.